Correlation Between DWS Municipal and Federated Investors

 Strong

-Over the last 90 days DWS Municipal Income has generated negative risk-adjusted returns adding no value to investors with long positions.
+Compared to the overall equity markets, risk-adjusted returns on investments in DWS Municipal Income are ranked lower than 2 (%) of all global equities and portfolios over the last 90 days.
 Despite nearly stable basic indicators, DWS Municipal is not utilizing all of its potentials.
 The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 Federated Investors